hx-natthawat/AIML-101/ml/computer-visions/001/README.md

 ## Implementations Comparison

+### Library Comparison

-A detailed comparison between the two neural network implementations is available in the [comparison.md](comparison.md) file.
+A detailed comparison between the scikit-learn and Keras neural network implementations is available in the [comparison.md](comparison.md) file.
 This document provides:

 - Detailed analysis of both implementations
 - Key differences in architecture and approach
 - Advantages and limitations of each method
 - Performance comparison
 - Guidelines on when to use each implementation

+### Keras vs PyTorch Comparison

+A side-by-side comparison between the Keras and PyTorch implementations is available in the [keras_vs_pytorch.md](keras_vs_pytorch.md) file.
+This document provides:

+- Code examples showing equivalent operations in both frameworks
+- Analysis of API design philosophies
+- Differences in execution models and data handling
+- Practical considerations for choosing between frameworks
+- Performance characteristics

 ## Usage